Wednesday 12th April. ByÂ Ryan Baldi

 In the story about his hiring on the Blackburn Rovers website, Lambert said he felt "refreshed" after his brief sabbatical from the soccer world, and that he was "looking forward to the challenge ahead."

-"Challenge" was the correct word to describe the
+"Challenge" was the correct word to

 Posted: October 03, 2015|